nf-core/dualrnaseq/docs/parameters.md

 #### `--max_multiqc_email_size 25.MB`

-Threshold size for MultiQC report to be attached in notification email.
+Threshold size for MultiQC report to be attached in the notification email.
 If file generated by pipeline exceeds the threshold, it will not be attached.

 #### `--plaintext_email`